outdreamer/build-a-cure-1/docs/finder_builder.md

       line up with what the function is supposed to do, though they are incomplete and have variance injection opportunities (given the lack of direct mapping between combinations & target intents)

     - you can see how lack of direct intent mapping & alignment can alert you to exploit opportunities, or tell you when a function is not done or sub-optimal as youre building a function

+  - intent matching example:

+    - "exploit requires that the user has recently visited a site with a TLS cert chained to an ECC-signed root certificate, since the root certificate must already be cached by the targeted system.
+If a targeted system doesn't have the root certificate cached, an attacker could still pull off an exploit by adding JavaScript that accesses a site chained to the root certificate."

+    - intent of sending a request to another site:

+      - retrieve info
+        - execute function on info
+        - display info

+      - if there is no subsequently retrieved or already loaded code using the contents of that info, thats a signal that this info is being used for other intents that dont match the intents for visiting a web site (view info, interact with info)

+      - the intent of sending a request to a site has sub-intents related to all the site's objects/attributes/types & their side effects
+        - if a request has a side effect "caching info", that must be assumed to be a possible intent of the request, rather than more common explicit intents like displaying info